Volunteering for iPraxis

 By sharing first hand knowledge of cutting-edge developments in the sciences, Scienteers educate and motivate students to become the science leaders of tomorrow.
 Our scienteers participate in projects such as science fair mentoring and judging, guest teaching, and community events.

-Volunteers needed now for Belmont Charter School and Henry C. Lea School in-class and after-school mentoring.
-Days are Tuesdays, Wednesdays, and Thursdays, from as early as 8:00 am and running no later than 3:00pm.
+Volunteers needed now for the Henry C. Lea School in-class mentoring on Thursdays, from as early as 8:00 am and running no later than 3:00pm.

 Are you interested in becoming a Scienteer?
 Your knowledge and experience can educate so many students.
 Whether you can spare a few hours a week or a few hours a year, you can make a difference!